cespare/grb/README.md

 grb -o ivy.linux robpike.io/ivy
 ```

-## TODO

-* /statusz route with info about the Go version

 ## TO(maybe)DO but probably not

 * Parallelism (note that none of these steps take as long as just downloading a several MB binary in typical